Skip to Content

 Check TV cables and audio/video input connections

-Loose cable connections are the most common cause of a black screen on any TV set.
-Therefore, check the audio and video connections to ensure that there is no loose cable causing your TV screen to go black.
+Loose cable connections are the most common cause of a black screen on any TV.
+Therefore, check the audio and video connections to ensure that there every cable is firmly tight to its respective port.

 Furthermore, if you have any steaming device attached to your TV set, try detaching its cables and inserting them back firmly.
 Now check if the signals are coming from the device.

 Another cable to check is the power cable coming out of your TV and going to the main wall.
-When the power cable malfunction, the TV either won’t turn on or exhibit a flickering power light.
+When it malfunctions, the TV either won’t turn on or exhibits a flickering power light.
 In this case, attach the power cable to another TV in your home and see if the issue persists.

-If other devices are also having issues with the cable, replace the malfunctioning cable; otherwise, insert the power cable with another AC switch.
+If other devices are also having issues with the cable, replace it with the new genuine one, and hopefully, this will resolve the problem.

 Check HDMI cable

 Your TV can show a black screen on an HDMI channel due to a faulty HDMI cable.
-Therefore, inspect the cable for any visible signs of damage, although it can malfunction due to wear and tear.
+Therefore, inspect it for any visible signs of damage, although it can malfunction due to normal wear and tear that comes with age.

 One way of checking the HDMI cable is to use it with another TV.
-If the second TV’s screen also blackens out on the HDMI channel, it means that the cable is indeed faulty and you need to replace it.
+If the second TV’s screen also blackens out on the HDMI channel, it is indeed faulty, and you need to replace it.

 Sleeper time Activation